lfricken/ti/risk/algorithm.md

 ## Space Combat
 1. A fleet shoots at the first fleet that is both in its system, and whos owner is sitting clockwise
-1. Shots are made with 6 sided dice and hit on a 2 or less
+1. Shots are made with 6 sided dice and hit on a 5 or more
 1. Shooting is simultaneous
 1. At the end of each round of shooting, empires may optionally pick 2 units to retreat to Scattered Forces